jdcloudcom/en/API/Domain-Name-Service/Resolution-Record/updateRR.md

 ## Description
-Modify a resolution record of the main domain name
+Modify a Resolution Record of the Main Domain Name

 ## Request method
 POST